 These holds are released once the transaction is finalized and verified.

 Using your debit card to pay for a car rental – Call ahead

 You can use your debit card at car rental agencies that accept prepaid cards.
 You can expect a hold of up to 15 percent of the rental car cost.
 We recommend that you call the car rental agency to inquire about the length of a typical authorization hold.
-Generally, these can last up to 30 business days.

 How can I release a hold on my prepaid account?